dguehennec/ZimbraMailNotifier/README.md

 ## Usage

-	# Maven is used to generate Firefox extension (xpi) of Zimbra Mail Notifier sources.
+	# Maven is used to generate Chrome extension (xpi) of Zimbra Mail Notifier sources.
 	# There are 2 profiles (Dev en Prod)

 	# In Dev mode, just des sources is packaging, use the next command line